Frequently Asked Questions

 2- Woman should not use misoprostol for medical abortion if she is more than 12 weeks pregnant.
 A pregnancy of twelve weeks means 84 days (or three months) after the first day of the last menstrual period.
 A woman can make a reasonable calculation of how long she has been pregnant.
 She must figure out when the first day of her last menstrual period was, include that day and start counting up until today.
 If a woman thinks she has been pregnant for more than 12 weeks, or if the ultrasound shows she is more than 12 weeks, she should not do a medical abortion herself.

 3- A woman should not use misoprostol when she has a serious illness Most illnesses are no problem with medical abortion.
-Some serious illnesses, such as severe anaemia, can create problems because of the heavy blood loss involved.
+Some serious illnesses, such as severe anemia, can create problems because of the heavy blood loss involved.
 Serious illnesses are sometimes a reason for legal abortion, even in countries with restrictive laws.
 If there is a risk of a sexually transmitted infection such as Chlamydia or Gonorrhea, arrange an examination with a doctor so that the infection can be treated properly.

 Misoprostol should also not be used when there is a possibility of an ectopic (or extra-uterine) pregnancy.
 Doctors treat women for this condition in all countries, even in countries where abortion is illegal.
 An ectopic pregnancy cannot be treated with Misoprostol.